 I am a qualified therapist with a degree in Person-Centred Counselling offering confidential and open-ended sessions.
-I chose Counselling as a career because I know anyone can feel lost, confused, sad or frightened at some point in their life.
+I chose Counselling as a career because I know anyone can feel grief, loss, sad or frightened at some point in their life.
 You may be feeling overwhelmed by recent or past events, or worried by your own behaviour.
 Perhaps you are feeling unsure about your relationships with other people.

 It can feel lonely and hopeless to face difficult experiences without someone to truly confide in, yet it can be especially hard to talk about feelings and thoughts with the people we are closest to.
 Our relationships with other people can be wonderful and supportive, but they can also be complicated and unhappy.